-For more than a century, the kilogram (kg) — the fundamental unit of mass in the International System of Units (SI) — has been defined as exactly equal to the mass of a small polished cylinder, cast in 1879 of platinum and iridium.
+For more than a century, the kilogram (kg) — the fundamental unit of mass in the International System of Units (SI) — was defined as exactly equal to the mass of a small polished cylinder, cast in 1879 of platinum and iridium.

-Kept in a triple-locked vault on the outskirts of Paris, the platinum-iridium cylinder is officially called the International Prototype of the Kilogram (IPK).
-It even has a nickname: Le Grand K (The Big K).
-The accuracy of every measurement of mass or weight worldwide, whether in pounds and ounces or milligrams and metric tons, depends on how closely the reference masses used in those measurements can be linked to the mass of the IPK.
+Kept in a triple-locked vault on the outskirts of Paris, the platinum-iridium cylinder was officially called the International Prototype of the Kilogram (IPK).
+It even had a nickname: Le Grand K (The Big K).
+The accuracy of every measurement of mass or weight worldwide, whether in pounds and ounces or milligrams and metric tons, depended on how closely the reference masses used in those measurements could be linked to the mass of the IPK.

 That situation has changed radically.
 In November 2018, the international scientific community voted to redefine the kilogram, freeing it from its embodiment in one golf-ball-sized artifact, and basing it instead on a constant of nature.
 That transformation was as profound as any in the history of measurement.

 After 1960, the kilogram was the only SI unit still defined in terms of a single manufactured object.
 So to ensure the accuracy of mass and weight measurements, all the standard masses used in all the measurements around the globe were, in theory, to be directly compared to the IPK — which was kept by the International Bureau of Weights and Measures (BIPM) in Sèvres, France.

 That was, of course, impossible.
 As a practical matter, many countries kept one or more primary 1 kg standards in their main measurement science laboratories, known as national metrology institutes.
 It was those masses whose values were periodically adjusted — or “calibrated” — against the IPK.